-- Access to WiFi and Laptop/Computer. - Students who need help with laptop checkouts or technology skills, such as Microsoft Office, Canvas, devices, or applications, can request an online appointment with a staff member in Learning Support. - Proficient in Canvas, Internet use, web chatting, and email. - Maintain basic college-level word processing skills such as editing, proofing, and formatting documents. - The Valencia Writing Center is a free service available to all students.
+- A minimum grade of C in ENC 1101 or 1101H or IDH 1110 - Access to WiFi and Laptop/Computer. - Students who need help with laptop checkouts or technology skills, such as Microsoft Office, Canvas, devices, or applications, can request an online appointment with a staff member in Learning Support. - Proficient in Canvas, Internet use, web chatting, and email. - Maintain basic college-level word processing skills such as editing, proofing, and formatting documents. - The Valencia Writing Center is a free service available to all students.
 The VWC is where they can receive assistance with all writing assignments.
-You can find more information on the Valencia Writing Center website. - Contain a basic understanding of Canvas. - Canvas Tutorial - Access to Zoom, WhatsApp, School Email - Access to PDF Viewer of any kind and Word Processing program
+You can find more information on the Valencia Writing Center website. - Contain a basic understanding of Canvas. - o Canvas Tutorial - Access to Zoom, WhatsApp, School Email - Access to PDF Viewer of any kind and Word Processing program